mathieucans/snail-race-kata/snail-race-bet/typescript/README.md

 The application can register bet and determine winners.
 The application has two external dependencies :
    - a repository where store and retrieves bets
-   - a snail race arena that provide races results
+   - a race result provider

 # Instructions